linusyang92/mipay-extract/README.md

 ## Xiaomi.eu Rom Patches

-*Important Notes:* You must have an **encrypted** or **newly formatted** data partition to use these patches.
-Do not flash `eufix*.zip` if your data partition is decrypted.
-Otherwise, your device will get bricked!

 For xiaomi.eu rom users in China, you can also download the xiaomi.eu rom and run `cleaner-fix.sh` for creating a flashable zip with prefix `eufix`.
 It contains patches to

-1. Show Lunar dates in Calendar app.
+* Show Lunar dates in Calendar app.
-2. Fix FC of cleaner app.
+* Fix FC of cleaner app.
-3. Show payment monitor options in setting page of Security app.
+* Show payment monitor options in setting page of Security app.
-4. Use Chinese weather sources in Weather app.
+* Use Chinese weather sources in Weather app.
-5. Force file-based encryption of `/data` partition for Oreo-based roms.

-**Use at your own risk!** Backup your data before flashing `eufix` package.
-Xiaomi.eu roms remove encryption by default.
-Re-enabling encryption may cause loss of your data.
+The previous script `extract.sh` will also create a `eufix2` flashable zip file from the original MIUI rom, which contains an extra fix to

+* Recover Chinese functions (e.g. WeChat, Alipay, etc.) in App Vault, i.e. the leftmost page on home screen with shortcuts

+### Optional Encryption

+Xiaomi.eu roms **remove encryption** by default (check in "Settings-Privacy-Encryption").
+It is recommended to enable encryption if you plan to use Mi Pay.
+If your device cannot be encrypted normally in Settings, you can completely **format `/data/` partition** and flash the zip file `miuieu-force-fbe-oreo.zip` after flashing xiaomi.eu ROM.

+**Warning**: Formatting `/data` will destroy **EVERYTHING**, including all your personal data and external storage (`/sdcard`).
+Remember to backup before formatting.
+Once your `/data` partition is encrypted, it will be kept encrypted through system updates.

 ## Credits